 Key Terms You Need to Know

-First things first, before we proceed you have to know a few key terms that will be discussed in this tutorial so you will have a better understanding of the topic.
+First things first, you need to understand a few key terms discussed in this tutorial so you will have a better understanding of the topic.

 A/B Testing or Split Test is a scientific process of comparing two versions (A and B) of a web page to know which one converts better.
 You can test your headings, images, call-to-action buttons, and colors to name a few.

 Call-to-Action (CTA) is a button or a line of text that urges your visitors to take an action.
 It tells them what to do when they are visiting your website.
-Some examples of this are a “sign up” button on a web page, a “buy me” button on an e-Commerce shop and the “download” button used by an app developer.
+Some examples of this are, a “Sign up” button on a web page, a “Buy me” button on an e-Commerce shop and the “Download” button on an app.

-Conversion happens when a visitor or a lead completes a desired action.
+Conversion happens when a visitor or a lead completes the desired action.
 It means that the visitor successfully signed up to your website or checked out an item in your shop.

 The Landing Page is usually the home page of a website, but it can be any page on your site where the visitors would land to convert them into leads or customers.